tomsepe/linux-voice-assistant/PI-SETUP.md

 ---
 ## **SETUP AUDIO**

 Plug in USB Microphone or Camera.
 I recomend this as using a hat or a sound card can be kernel dependent or depend on other libraries that may or not be up to date or in sync.
 I had a hell of a time with the Respeaker Hat for instance.
 USB microphones are inexpensive and plug and play.
+I did eventually get the Respeaker 2mics V2 Hat working however in a different branch

 ### Verify Audio: